mmolhoek/formtest_ionic/README.md

 **This was an eye opener for me, as I did not realise angular was not aware of this change**

 If you comment the bit of code ```this.ref.detectChanges()``` your will see the counters **don't update** properly

+I have linked to this repo from my [comment](https://github.com/ionic-team/ionic/issues/6228#issuecomment-333166249) at the issue of ionic that show the status of this problem